What is Broken Heart Syndrome?

 However, one of these episodes is still a “warning” that some emotions aren’t being managed properly.
 Here are three facts to help you understand the course of broken heart syndrome.

-Broken heart syndrome and myocardial infarction: similarities and differences
+Broken heart syndrome and myocardial infarction: Similarities and differences

 - Severe chest pain

 Most patients come to the emergency room convinced that they are having a heart attack.
-Medical test results usually show the same characteristics as those of a heart attack, both biochemical tests and an electrocardiogram.
+Medical test results usually show the same symptoms as a heart attack, both through biochemical tests and an electrocardiogram.

 Discover 6 rare effects of anxiety

 Cardiologists, on the other hand, say that a definitive way to diagnose broken heart syndrome is through an X-ray image.
 This is because the left ventricle shows a small anomaly during broken heart syndrome.

-What really is broken heart syndrome?
+What exactly is broken heart syndrome?

 The heart of a patient suffering from this disorder temporarily has a similar shape.
 The cause of this phenomenon in the body may be in response to the following:

 - You suffer from heart palpitations, chest pain, shortness of breath, dizziness, sweating, increased blood pressure, etc. All of these biochemical impacts cause the heart muscle to change, but the change in the left ventricle is temporary.

 Mortality is very low, at only five percent.
 Sufferers often have pre-existing conditions or are elderly.
-The most common scenario, however, is that you spend a few days in the hospital and are fully recovered in a few weeks.
+The most common scenario, however, is that you spend a few days in the hospital and fully recover in a few weeks.

 Women and broken heart syndrome